-G40 - Tool Nose Radius Compensation Cancel: Cancels the tool nose radius compensation mode.
+G40 - Cutter Compensation Cancel: Cancels the cutter compensation mode.

-G41/G42 - Tool Nose Radius Compensation Left/Right: Enables tool nose radius compensation to the left (G41) or right (G42) of the cutter path by an amount specified by the tool nose radius and tip direction.
+G41/G42 - Cutter Compensation Left/Right: Enables cutter compensation to the left (G41) or right (G42) of the cutter path by an amount specified in the tool offset.

-Format: G1 G42 X Z F
+Format: G1 G42 X\\ Y\\ Z\\ F\\

-For detailed information see the tool nose radius compensation section of this manual.
+For detailed information see the cutter compensation section of this manual.

 G50 - Minimum and Maximum Spindle Speed: In the G96 constant surface speed (CSS) mode the spindle RPM will vary based on current X position.
 The spindle speed will increase as the diameter gets smaller and decrease as the diameter gets bigger.
 Machining in this mode can produce superior finishes and accuracy.
 However, some set ups can only handle a certain RPM range.
-Castings, or similar near net shape stock, are a prime example of this.
-An unbalanced part can create harsh vibration when spun too fast.
+Castings, or similar near net shape stock, is a prime example of this.
+An unbalanced part can create harsh vibration when spun over a certain RPM.
 In cases like these the maximum RPM can be limited using G50 while still being able to take advantage of the benefits of CSS mode.
-However, in CSS mode excessive decelerations can occur when positioning the tool or moving away from the part for tool changes.
-In these cases the minimum speed can be very useful.

-Format: G50 S Q
+Format: G50 S\\ Q\\

-In this format S specifies the maximum spindle speed and Q specifies the minimum speed.
+In this format S specifies the maximum spindle speed.
+It is also possible to specify a minimum spindle speed using Q.